nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

     But, if you keep adding to dynamic caches indefinitely then your app consumes an ever increasing amount of storage.
 So <code>sw-toolbox</code> actually manages cache expiration for you, saving you the trouble of implementing it yourself.

     The following example configures <code>sw-toolbox</code> to use a dedicated cache for images with a maximum cache size of 6.
-Once the cache is full (as it is now) new images cause the least recently used images to be evicted. in addition to the  *least recently used*  expiration option, <code>sw-toolbox</code> also gives you a time-based expiration option where you can automatically expire everything once it reaches a certain age.
+Once the cache is full (as it is now) new images cause the least recently used images to be evicted. in addition to the  <em>*least recently used*</em>  expiration option, <code>sw-toolbox</code> also gives you a time-based expiration option where you can automatically expire everything once it reaches a certain age.

 <code></code>`
 toolbox.router.get(